Copyright ©2023 by AppCoda Limited

 What You Will Learn in This Book

-This new book features a lot of hands-on exercises and projects.
-You will get the opportunities to write code, fix bugs and test your app.
-Although it involves a lot of work, it will be a rewarding experience.
-I believe it will allow you to master Swift 5.5, Xcode 15, and iOS 15 programming.
-Most importantly, you will be able to develop an app and release it on App Store.
+This book offers numerous hands-on exercises and projects, allowing you to write code, debug, and test your app.
+While it requires effort, the experience will be rewarding.
+By the end, you'll have a solid grasp of Swift 5.9, Xcode 15, and iOS 17 programming.
+Most importantly, you'll have the ability to develop an app and release it on the App Store.

 SwiftUI vs UIKit

-On the other hand, if you take up programming as a hobby or just create an app as a side project, I suggest you to jump right into SwiftUI.
+On the other hand, if you are taking up programming as a hobby or working on an app as a side project, I recommend diving straight into SwiftUI.

-This book comes with two editions: UIKit and SwiftUI.
-Both editions will teach you how to build the same real world app but with different UI frameworks.
-If your plan is to start with SwiftUI, you can continue to read chapter 1.
-Otherwise, pick up the UIKit edition of the book.
+This book is available in two editions: UIKit and SwiftUI.
+Both editions guide you through building the same real-world app but using different UI frameworks.
+If your intention is to start with SwiftUI, you can continue reading from Chapter 1.
+Otherwise, opt for the UIKit edition of the book.